bilalamjad-devops/terraform-aws-s3-lambda-sns/README.md

 A better approach is to automate the entire workflow.

 In this article, we'll build a fully automated, serverless image processing pipeline using AWS and Terraform.
-Whenever a user uploads an image to Amazon S3, AWS Lambda automatically resizes it, stores the processed image in another S3 bucket, records execution logs in CloudWatch, and sends an email notification through Amazon SNS.
+Whenever a user uploads an image to Amazon S3, AWS Lambda automatically resizes it, stores the processed image in another S3 bucket,  and sends an email notification through Amazon SNS, and records execution logs in CloudWatch.

 The entire infrastructure is provisioned using Terraform.